boguszjelinski/kern/HOWTORUN.md

   |----------|--------
   | db_conn | database connection string - user, password, address, port, schema
   | run_after | time difference in seconds between dispatcher executions
-  | solver_interval | how often solver is engaged, 4 means every fourth lap.
-The idea is to wait for more requests, maybe some of them will allow for a pool
+  | solver_delay | time in seconds after receiving an order when order can no longer wait for a pool and should be assigned by solver.
   | max_assign_time | time in minutes after which orders expire
   | max_solver_size | if demand and supply exceed the value LCM will be called to shrink the model
   | max_legs | how many legs can a route have, used in route extender